Learn About My Assessment

 Your property may be exempt from taxes, but it is not exempt from assessments.

-Why are there no longer two assessments, Maintenance and Dam Safety, and what is the difference?
+Why are there two assessments, Maintenance and Capital, and what is the difference?

 • The Maintenance Assessment is used to operate and maintain the entire flood protection system of dams, levees, storage basins, and other parts of the system.